movet306/BigQuery-E-Commerce-Advanced-Data-Modeling-Integration/README.md

 - **Stack:**
   Python (for data structuring & export), Google Cloud Storage (staging), BigQuery (data warehouse & analytics).

+  ## Data Source

+The data used in this case study comes from the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) on Kaggle.

+## Project Authorship & Methodology

+All data analysis, feature engineering, KPIs, customer/seller segmentation, and business strategies presented in this project were **entirely designed, implemented, and documented by myself after thoroughly exploring the raw data**.

+No third-party analyses, code, or strategic frameworks were used.
+Every business question, analytical approach, and SQL/Python implementation reflects my own planning, reasoning, and hands-on work based on my understanding of the dataset and business context.

 ---

 ## 1. Data Flow: Step-by-Step Process